thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

 = 2.1.2 =
-This update changes the pre-activation checks to notices to fix the activation issues some people were having.
+This update adds an option to uncheck the Post comment to my Facebook profile box by default, as well as changing the pre-activation checks to notices to fix the activation issues some people were having.
 (If you receive a Parse error when activating, please ensure you're running PHP v5.0.0 or higher on your server.)

 = 2.1.1 =
 This update replaces all file_get_contents() instances with cURL calls.
 This should bring the plugin back to a healthy state for everyone who doesn't have file fetching by URL enabled on their web server (which was a surprising number of people).
 Combined comment counts now work when the comments are included manually as well.